fsciortino/Aurora/docs/citing.rst

 [3] A. Zito et al, 2023, "Modelling and interpretation of helium exhaust dynamics at the ASDEX Upgrade tokamak with full-tungsten wall", Nucl.
 Fusion, to be submitted

-     This paper explains the introduction of the extended multi-reservoir recyling and pumping model in Aurora, as well as the advanced plasma-wall interaction model, and their application to experiments.
+     This paper explains the introduction of the extended multi-reservoir recyling and pumping model in Aurora, as well as the full plasma-wall interaction model, and their application to experiments.

 If you use the FACIT neoclassical transport model in Aurora, please cite the following papers: